trshimpi/DesignPatterns/DecoratorPattern.md

 ## 🔥 Conclusion
 The **Decorator Pattern** is a flexible way to **add responsibilities to objects dynamically**.
 It is widely used in **GUI frameworks, text processing, and I/O streams** (e.g., Java I/O classes).
 However, excessive use can lead to maintainability challenges.

-Would you like notes on another pattern? 😊